SwissDataScienceCenter/renku-data-services/components/renku_data_services/search/query_manual.md

 This content will be replaced by the output of the code block above.
 <!-- OUTPUT:END -->

-The first includes only entites where the given user has a direct relationship.
-The latter additionally includes entites, where this relationship is deduced from where the entity is located.
+The first includes only entities where the given user has a direct relationship.
+The latter additionally includes entities, where this relationship is deduced from where the entity is located.
 For example, a member of a group is also a member of all projects in that group.
 So it would select all entities that are "somehow" related to that